Bad Romance: Music and lyrics

-"Bad Romance" is an electropop and dance-pop song with house, new wave and techno influences.
-Sociologist Mathieu Deflem recognized rock influences in the song.
-BBC critic Paul Lester noted rave-inspired synthesizer sounds in the song.
-According to the sheet music on Musicnotes.com, the song is set in common time with a metronome of 119 beats per minute.
-It is composed in the key of A minor; Gaga's vocal range spans from the low-note of E3 to the high-note of C5.
-The song follows in the chord progression of Am–C–F–C–G in the verses and F–G–Am–C–F–G–E–Am in the chorus.
+"Bad Romance" is an electropop and dance-pop song with house, new wave, and techno influences.
+Sociologist Mathieu Deflem recognized rock influences in the song, while BBC critic Paul Lester noted the rave-inspired synthesizer sounds.
+Musicnotes published this song in common time with a tempo of 119 beats per minute in the key of A minor.
+Gaga's vocal range spans from the low note of E3 to the high note of C5.
+The song follows in the chord progression Am–C–F–Am-C–G in the verses and F–G–Am–C–F–G–E–Am in the chorus.

 Describing Gaga's voice in "Bad Romance", Deflem wrote that it is "at times raw and raspy, not soft and smooth, and incorporates the contrast of gentle and harsh vocal styles, alternating singing softly with screaming loudly".
 The song opens as Gaga sings a portion of the chorus, then transitions into the "Rah-rah—ah-ah-ah, Roma-roma-ma, Gaga-ooh-la-la" hook, which she says is an abbreviation of the word "romance".
 The song then incorporates keyboard sounds.
 They are followed by the first verse and the pre-chorus as Gaga voices the lines, "You know that I want you / And you know that I need you".
-The "full-throated" chorus follows, where she sings, "You and me could write a bad romance ... / Caught in a bad romance."
+The "full-throated" chorus follows where she sings, "You and me could write a bad romance ... / Caught in a bad romance."